josh-ashkinaze/plurals/README.md

 lib_answer1 = liberal_agent.process()
 lib_answer2 = liberal_agent.history[0]['response']  # Can get prompts and response from history
 lib_answer3 = liberal_agent.info['history'][0]['response']  # Can get history and more from info
-# lib_answer1, lib_answer2, and lib_answer3 are all eqaul to the same thing.
+# lib_answer1, lib_answer2, and lib_answer3 are all equal to the same thing.
 ```
 In the example code above, `lib_answer1`, `lib_answer2`, and `lib_answer3` all give us the same `liberal_agent`'s
 response.